 How is salt water taffy made?

 The original process of making salt water taffy dates back more than 100 years.
 Skilled pullers would hang 10 to 25 pounds of taffy over hooks.
 When the taffy reached five to six feet in length, it would start to fall off the hooks.
-The puller would pick the taffy up and put it back over the hook, listening for swish, smack, and slap noises to keep the taffy soft and less sticky.
+The puller would pick the taffy up and put it back over the hook, listening for certain noises to keep the taffy soft and less sticky.
 A similar process is still used today when making homemade taffy.

 When the taffy becomes harder to pull, it is cut into pieces with greased scissors.
 Taffy should be stored in airtight containers to keep out the moisture.
 If any moisture gets into the candy, it will become very sticky.